apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/manage_cluster/create_and_connect_a_mysql_cluster.md

 ```
 $ kbcli cluster create --cluster-definition='apecloud-mysql'
 ```

+> Note:
+> If you want to create a Paxos group, set `replicas` as 3.

 ## Connect to a MySQL Cluster
 ***Steps:***
 Run the command below to connect to a cluster.